NetGovern/deployments/scripts/SingleToMultiTenantMigration/README.md

 <a href="https://bitbucket.netmail.com/projects/PUB/repos/deployments/raw/scripts/SingleToMultiTenantMigration/SingleToMulti.zip" target="_blank">SingleToMulti.zip</a>

+## On the new Multitenant Master
 * Run the script *Backup.ps1* in powershell.
 It will create backups in a folder called *backup*.
-Copy the scripts with the backup folder to the newly deployed Multitenant Master.

-## On the new Multitenant Master
-* Restore the backup using the UI.
+* Restore the backup using the UI, you need to provide the file downloaded from the UI in the single tenant system.
 * Stop the Platform Services
 * Run the script called: *CompleteMultitenantRestore.ps1*
 * Start the Platform Services